I may not have a favorite scotch, but I know that if Glenmorangie and Ardbeg are in the lineup, I'm going to like it just fine.

 Tasting Notes

-- Nose: beachy, slightly sulphurous, driftwood
+- Nose: Beachy, slightly sulphurous, driftwood

-- Taste: thick body, oily, ashy
+- Taste: Thick body, oily, ashy

-- Finish: ends on eucalyptus
+- Finish: Ends on eucalyptus

-- Comments: such an easy sip to savor
+Such an easy sip to savor.

 Ardbeg Uigeadail